Meal Planning Can Help Save You $1,600 a Year on Your Grocery Budget!

 With that experience, I know that weekly meal planning can be a great solution, as moms, I know how we want to do our best to provide healthy foods for our family.
 Yet, rising food costs do not make this easy for us.

 The Street reports that in 2018, the average American household spends $7,729 per year on food, which is about 12.8% of our after-tax income.
 Yet, with our current situation (August 2020), costs are rising.
 “April of this year food prices had the largest monthly increase in 46 years!” says ABC News.

-There are many different ways that you can save money on groceries, but today we’re just going to talk about one specific element, meal planning on a budget!
+There are many different ways that you can save money on groceries, but today we’re just going to talk about one specific element, budget meal planning!
 Which can still be healthy family meals, you just need to plan things out (and plan for the days when you “just can’t even” think of cooking)!

-Now, I’m not going to say that an occasional frozen pizza doesn’t sneak into my freezer (and my belly), but I try really hard to balance those not so healthy items with better for you options.
+Now, I’m not going to say that an occasional frozen pizza doesn’t sneak into my freezer (and my belly), but I try really hard to balance a not so healthy meal with better-for-you options.